GePeKA/SoundVibe/README.md

-# MelodyFlow - Cloud Music Streaming Service
+# SoundVibe - Cloud Music Streaming Service

 A full-stack web application for uploading, storing, and streaming music.
 Built with a clean architecture backend and a modern React frontend.